nembla/google_trans/README.txt

 Future updates:
-Adding support for all support google translate languages Cleaning up the GUI and adding clear input text button
+Adding support for all support google translate languages Cleaning up the GUI and adding clear input text button Optimize language selection i.e. "Serbian" to "sr" not using if / elif